Loading...

 Now that we have states set up we need to add a visual element to the component so that we can see our changes.

-To do this, drag+drop a ColoredRectangle into your component
+To do this, select the Default state and drag+drop a ColoredRectangle into your component

-To modify a state, you can select it and edit in the preview window or change properties in the Variables tab to modify what the state sets.
+To modify a state, you can select it and edit in the Editor tab or change properties in the Variables tab to modify what the state sets.
 Notice that normally for a component like this the ColoredRectangleInstance would have its width and height be relative to its container, but we're not doing this for the sake of keeping the tutorial shorter.

 First we'll set the Size states.
 To do this: